Loading...

 The Fallacy of Implicit Knowledge:

 A central point Coyle raises is the difference between implicit and explicit knowledge.
-While talented athletes may have a deep implicit knowledge of how to execute certain skills, effectively transmitting this knowledge to others can be a challenge.
-Many times, expert athletes perform movements intuitively, without being able to fully explain them.
+Talented athletes may have a deep implicit knowledge of how to execute certain skills.
+Yet transmitting this knowledge to others can be a challenge.
+Many times, expert athletes perform movements intuitively.
+They cannot fully explain them.
 This can hinder an instructor's ability to break down skills into simpler and more understandable steps for beginners.

 The Power of Statistics and Science: Convincing Through Evidence

 Often, people can be skeptical about new ideas or approaches.
 This is where the power of statistics and science comes into play.
-A good instructor supports their teaching with concrete data, providing tangible evidence of the effectiveness of the proposed techniques.
-This not only adds credibility but also makes the abstract more palpable and convincing.
+A good instructor supports their teaching with concrete data.
+That data provides tangible evidence of the effectiveness of the proposed techniques.
+This adds credibility.
+It also makes the abstract more palpable and convincing.

 Conclusion